iclighthouse/ICDex/docs/ICDexPair.md

 ### IDO

 IDO (Initial DEX Offering), is a mechanism for tokens to be sold to traders or specific parties at the beginning of the token's listing on ICDex, which is authorized by owner (DAO) and configured by the Funder of the base token.
-Note that only trading pairs created through owner (DAO) can initiate IDO.
 - Configure:
     - Open IDO: Owner (DAO) calls IDO_setFunder() method of the trading pair to open IDO, set the participation threshold, specify
     Funder.